usnistgov/nist-mud/README.md

 MUD-specifc flow rules are installed on the CPE switches.

 The NPE switch acts as a Multiplexer to forward packets from several CPE switches to its uplink interface towards the Cloud where
 Virtual network functions for the CPE reside.

-The flow monitoring facility allows an IDS to indicate interest in specific classes of packets i.e:
-- Packets that have hit a MUD flow rule and successfully been fowarded to the Network provider.
-- Packets that have no MUD rule associated with it and that are forwarded to the Network provider.
+The uplink is provided via standard VPN encapsulation.

 ## OpendDaylight Components ##

 OpenDaylight is used as the SDN controller.
-The following Karaf features in opendaylight implement the features above:
+The following Karaf features in OpenDaylight implement the features above:
 This project consists of the following features:

 * features-sdnmud is the scalable MUD implementation.
 This application manages the mud-specific flow rules on the CPE switches.